ChristianOellers/CLI-Strike/README.md

 ## About

 Ever felt too lazy to install Steam and too noob-ish to compete?
-Welcome to the emotionally rewarding CLI version for the lazy.
+Welcome to the emotionally rewarding and minimalist CLI version.

 Perfectly suited as office game; when deploying stuff takes longer as it should, or as valid anger management method when other stuff breaks after your shift ends.